chipsenkbeil/distant.dev/docs/editors/neovim/faq.md

+## Why would I use this plugin over neovim 0.9's remote TUI?

+The primary difference to consider is that the neovim remote TUI functionality operates on keystrokes and mouse input while distant does networking through
+actions:

+* With keystrokes and mouse input, everything you type such as navigating through a file, highlighting text, yanking text, or changing a word gets communicated to the remote neovim instance.
+This means that network latency can have a major impact on your editing experience causing stuttering or other noticeable delays.

+* In contrast with actions, distant only sends network traffic for operations like writing and reading a file or executing a program.
+This means that your typing experience is **not** impacted by network latency.
+Distant only sends requests when you do something that needs to interact remotely.

+In addition to reducing the impact of network latency, distant also offers some additional features which - at the time of neovim 0.9 - are additional advantages over neovim's TUI:

+* **Security**: distant provides authentication and encryption using a modern AEAD algorithm, [ChaCha20-Poly1305][chacha20-poly1305] (specifically XChaCha20-Poly1305).

+* **Programability**: distant and distant.nvim provide a well-defined API to leverage the full suite of functionality including file IO, searching, watching, and process execution.

+* **Persistence**: distant supports persistent connections over TCP that will reconnect when the network is dropped, enabling more stable and consistent interactions with the remote machine.

 ## How does this plugin differ from using neovim with sshfs?

 There are a couple of primary differences that come to mind: